What is a speech delay and how we can help

 Causes of Speech Delays

 There are many factors that contribute to speech delays and it’s important to remember that every child’s development comes together in different ways.
+A speech delay indicates slower-than-typical speech development, whereas a speech disorder occurs when a child’s speech development deviates from the expected path, resulting in unusual or inconsistent speech errors.
+Speech disorders, such as dyspraxia and dysarthria, represent significant deviations from the standard developmental path and may require extensive therapy for remediation.
 Some common factors include:

 Genetic Factors: